Budapestby VisitCity Guides

 From the Airport

-Public Transportation: The 100E direct airport bus takes you to the city center for under €5.
-It's comfortable, frequent, and designed for travelers with luggage.
+Public Transport: The 100E bus goes straight to the city center for under €5.
+It's comfortable, runs frequently, and has space for luggage.

-Airport Shuttle: Shared shuttles offer door-to-door service at reasonable rates if you prefer not to navigate public transport immediately.
+Airport Shuttle: Shared shuttles take you door-to-door for reasonable prices if you don't want to deal with public transport right away.

 Blue airport shuttle bus 100E parked at a Budapest city stop with flowers in foreground